bwinter/tha/misc/MISC_THOUGHTS.md

 - I have heard the THA described as a psychological safety tune-up.

+- Vulnerability: The quality or state of being exposed to the possibility of being attacked, harmed either physically or emotionally.

 - Find ways to build comfort up front, likely through vulnerability.
     - If there is an LL have them admit some mistake.
     - Possibly the same for other team member in position of power - e.g. anchor or pm